 The NSW and ACT alpine region is a popular winter holiday destination with ski resorts located across the region.
 Climate change is projected to affect the snow depth and artificial snowmaking conditions with:

-- Large decrease in suitable temperatures for artificial snowmaking projected in the near (20 per cent) and far future (60 per cent), with lower elevations potentially unsuitable for making snow.
+- Large decrease in suitable temperatures for artificial snowmaking projected in the near (20 per cent) and far future (up to 60 per cent), with lower elevations potentially unsuitable for making snow.

 - Further detail is available in Climate change impacts in the NSW and ACT Alpine region: Projected changes in snowmaking conditions.